 The time between the onset of jaw and neck musculoskeletal sprain/strain symptoms and the initiation of specific care can be a contributing factor to chronicity.
 If not addressed within the first 30 days, injury to jaw joints and muscles have a greater than 50% chance of progressing to progressive or intractable pain.
 [1-2]

-Early intervention can reduce pain amplification to the central nervous system by down-regulating multiple pain pathways.
-Therefore, the JAMSS Protocol should be instituted as soon as possible to minimize the impact of patient suffering and improve the likelihood of success in reducing dysfunction, and/or progression to a chronic pain condition.2,4 Clinical experience shows that 60% or more of patients with JAMSS (without significant prior history) who enter a speed-to-treat model will improve within four weeks to normal jaw function, where the patient is compliant.
+Clinical protocols for early intervention can reduce pain amplification to the central nervous system by down-regulating multiple pain pathways.
+Therefore, the JAMSS Protocol should be instituted as soon as possible to minimize the impact of patient suffering and improve the likelihood of success in reducing dysfunction, and/or progression to a chronic pain condition.
+Clinical experience shows that 60% or more of patients with JAMSS (without significant prior history) who enter a speed-to-treat model will improve within four weeks to normal jaw function, where the patient is compliant.

 Steps in The JAMSS Protocol